Wadi Rum, Jordan

 • Autumn (September-November): It’s fab for being outside, ’cause the weather’s just right.

-• Winter (December-February): It gets super at night, yet you get crazy clear skies for looking at stars.
+• Winter (December-February): It gets super at night, yet you have crazy clear skies to look at stars.

 • Summer (June-August): It’s crazy hot in the day, but hey, mornings and nights give you a break with some cool.